ardyh/my-ds-guide-id/README.md

 Biar gak ngawang, di bawah ada beberapa contoh dari ***Data Science Problem Statements***:

-1. *Given records of ticket transactions for the past month. \
+1. *Given records of ticket transactions for the past month, \
-Predict how many extra tickets will be booked everyday for the next week.*
+predict how many extra tickets will be booked everyday for the next week.*

-2. *Given pictures of product and their category. \
+2. *Given pictures of product and their category, \
-Build an automatic categorizer of product pictures.*
+build an automatic categorizer of product pictures.*

-3. *Given a number of texts and their category (containing explicit content or not). \
+3. *Given a number of texts and their category (containing explicit content or not), \
-Build an automatic categorizer for unlabeled texts.*
+build an automatic categorizer for unlabeled texts.*

-4. *Given a set of images. \
+4. *Given a set of images, \
-Build an image segmentation algorithm to find all the same landmarks.*
+build an image segmentation algorithm to find all the same landmarks.*

 Cari contoh lainnyaa di [Kaggle](https://www.kaggle.com), [DrivenData](https://www.drivendata.org), [MachineHack](https://www.machinehack.com/), [Analytics Vidhya](https://www.analyticsvidhya.com/), dan platform kompetisi lain.